zsviczian/obsidian-excalidraw-plugin/README.md

   - CTRL/CMD + ALT + SHIFT + CLICK to create the file (if it does not yet exist) and open it in a new pane
 - Using the block reference you can also reference & transclude text that appears on drawings, in other documents
 - Insert LaTex symbols and simple formulas using the Command Palette action "Insert LaTeX-symbol".
 Some symbols may not display properly using the "Hand-drawn" font.
 If that is the case try using the "Normal" or "Code" fonts.
+- Drag & Drop support
+  - You can drag files from the Obsidian file explorer and they will become links to those files in Excalidraw.
+  - Dragging image files (PNG, SVG, JPG, Excalidraw) from obsidian files explorer while pressing the CTRL/CMD button will embed the image into your drawing.
+  - You can drag and drop images from outside obsidian onto Excalidraw.
+These images will be embedded into your drawing and saved to Obsidian.
+  - You can drag and drop text from Markdown views onto Excalidraw.
+  - You can drag and drop web addresses from your browser and they will become links.
+- Image support
+  - On iOS and Android you can add images from your camera by pressing the add image button in Excalidraw.
+  - You can copy/paste images into your drawing.
+Images will be saved in your vault.
+  - You can drag and drop images as explained above.
 - Since 1.2.0 Drawing files are stored in Markdown files
   - You can add tags to drawings
   - You can add metadata to the YAML front matter of drawings